Felscream/Parsingway/README.md

 For each encounter, Parsingway will indicate :

 - the amount of time spent in combat
-- the nubmer of kills
+- the number of kills
 - the number of wipes
 - the best pull (boss remaining HP) or the best kill (lowest kill time)
 - links to the best pull on FFLogs and XIVAnalysis